 San Diego State University offers a rich benefits package that constitutes a substantial portion of employee compensation.
 Benefits eligibility is based on position and employment status.

 SDSU offers an array of health plans that allow employees to choose benefits that fit their individual needs.
-With HMO and PPO medical options, two dental plans, and a vision plan, SDSU provides employees and eligible dependents with a health care program that is flexible, accessible, and affordable.
+With HMO and PPO medical options, two dental plans, and two vision plans, SDSU provides employees and eligible dependents with a health care program that is flexible, accessible, and affordable.

 An employee may choose from eight low-cost HMOs for access to our region’s most respected medical providers with $15 co-pays, no deductibles, prescription drug coverage, and no claims forms.
-Many plans have no monthly employee contribution, including five plans at the employee only enrollment level, three plans at the employee plus one enrollment level, and three plans at the family enrollment level.
+Many plans have no monthly employee contribution, including four plans at the employee only enrollment level, two plans at the employee plus one enrollment level, and two plans at the family enrollment level.

 The University provides comprehensive dental care through Delta Dental for eligible employees and their dependents with no monthly employee contribution.
 Employees can select a DMO panel dentist or a PPO dentist of their choosing.
 Both plans cover in-network preventative services at 100%.

-SDSU provides vision coverage through Vision Service Plan, which has a nationwide network of providers.
-The University automatically enrolls employees and all eligible dependents in the plan, and there is no monthly employee contribution.
-The plan provides annual office visits for a $10 co-pay, and bi-annual covered lenses, frames, or contact lenses up to plan maximums.
+SDSU provides two vision coverage plans through Vision Service Plan, which has a nationwide network of providers.
+The University automatically enrolls employees and all eligible dependents in the VSP Basic plan, and there is no monthly employee contribution.
+The Basic plan provides a $95 allowance for a wide selection of frames and other benefits every other calendar year.

 FlexCash is an optional benefit plan that allows an employee to waive SDSU medical and/or dental insurance coverage in exchange for a cash payment, provided the employee has medical and/or dental coverage that is not provided by the CSU.
 The FlexCash Plan pays $128 per month in lieu of medical and $12 per month in lieu of dental coverages, as taxable income.